AntonioBriPerez/University-marks-web-crawler/README.md

 # University-marks-web-crawler
-Web Crawler to refresh the website of my qualifications every x time and in the moment the teacher grades me a screenshot is taken and sent to a telegram bot
+Web Crawler to refresh the website of my grades every x time and in the moment the teacher grades me a screenshot is taken and sent to a telegram bot

 ## Setting Up the project 🚀
 Firstly you will need Google Chrome and its driver.
 You cand find more information here: https://chromedriver.chromium.org/downloads